vipulnaik/diet-exercise-health/best-practices/best-practices-around-sleep.md

 to bed earlier than that.

-Also, in case of health issues affecting digestion or with potential effect on digestion, **increase the minimu gap from finishing my last meal to sleeping to 4.5 hours from the default of 3 hours**.
+Also, in case of health issues affecting digestion or with potential effect on digestion, **increase the minimum gap from finishing my last meal to sleeping to 4.5 hours from the default of 3 hours**.
 This increases the chances of finishing the third MMC wave before I go to sleep.